LoveKino/forseti/README.md

-  inan              shortcut of "is not a number"                   eg: m.inan(value) im                shortcut of "is matching"                       eg: m.im(value , regExp) regExp is a regular expression ioo               shortcut of "is one of"                         eg: m.ioo(value , list)  list is a array
+  inan              shortcut of "is not a number"                   eg: m.inan(value) im                shortcut of "is matching"                       eg: m.im(value , regExp) regExp is a regular expression ioo               shortcut of "is one of"                         eg: m.ioo(value , list)  list is a array rpk               shortcut if "repeated key"                      eg: m.rpk(value) this one is special, see more next.
 ```
 * you can define your own maker function in prototype level or instance level.
 We will talk about that later.<br>